fpandyz/TourmalineCore.Home/README.md

 ## I18nexus

-We use i18nexus to easily use localization for our website
+We use i18nexus for localization on our website.
+To get the actual localization files run the command: i18nexus pull -k <Project API Key>
+Follow instructions in our [tutorial](https://docs.google.com/document/d/1EIMdcz-rZFM6vXks7xgAXl6FVM3OxIBEu7aJ6fdKq6A/edit?usp=sharing) to get `Project API Key` .
+Also there is described how to use i18nexus in the project.

-To learn more about i18nexus check the following resource:
+If you want to learn more about i18nexus, check the following resource:
 - [i18nexus](https://i18nexus.com/nextjs-tutorial/)
-- The rules usage i18nexus for us project can you see [here](https://docs.google.com/document/d/1EIMdcz-rZFM6vXks7xgAXl6FVM3OxIBEu7aJ6fdKq6A/edit?usp=sharing)

-To get the actual localization files run the command, how to get a token see [instructions](https://docs.google.com/document/d/1EIMdcz-rZFM6vXks7xgAXl6FVM3OxIBEu7aJ6fdKq6A/edit?usp=sharing)
-` i18nexus pull -k <Project API Key> `

 ## Husky